-Washington, D.C. - Today, Congresswoman Alma Adams (NC-12) delivered a speech on the floor of the U.S. House of Representatives in support of the George Floyd Justice in Policing Act (H.R.
+Washington, D.C. - Today, Congresswoman Alma Adams (NC-12) urged passage of the George Floyd Justice in Policing Act (H.R.
 1280) this week.

 In The News

 Have you—or anyone you know—skipped needed health care because of cost?
 Since this is true of one in three Americans, you probably answered yes.
 Do you think this is unfair?

 By JONNELLE DAVIS First published April 25,2015

 GREENSBORO — Moving into her own apartment was a good and bad experience for Melanie Noble.

 The 24-year-old was part of a group that U.S. Rep. Alma Adams assembled Friday at her East Wendover Avenue office for a discussion about food insecurity in the Triad.